tacgomes/investir/README.md

 # Investir

-This software permits to view the list of stock buy or sell orders placed in a stock broker, dividends paid out, interest on cash given, deposits/withdraws made, cost basis of the current holdings, and the realised capital gains (or losses) calculated in accordance to the HMRC share identification rules [1] [2].
-It requires as input a CSV export of your activity feed that can be obtained from the broker.
-Currently, only the [Freetrade] broker is supported.
+You can use investir to view the stock buying and selling orders placed with an investment platform, dividends paid out, interest on cash received, cash deposits or withdraws made, cost basis of the current holdings, and the realised capital gains (or losses) calculated in accordance to the HMRC [share identification rules].

+A CSV file with your account activity is required as input.
+This file can be exported from your investment platform.
+Only the Freetrade and Trading 212 platforms are supported, but the code is structured in a way that simplifies adding support for more.

 ## Disclaimer